Eka Pada Bhekasana

-This pose also aids digestion by stimulating specific points on the abdomen through pressure applied during activation of these poses.
+This pose also aids digestion by stimulating specific points on the abdomen through pressure applied during the activation of these poses.

-4. Stretches Hips, Ankle, Shoulders
+4. Stretches Hips, Ankles, Shoulders

 The Half Frog Pose stretches the hips, ankles, shoulders, and front of the legs.
 It increases flexibility in the back muscles, and mobility in the spine as well.
 Practicing it can offset the ill effects of sitting for too long.